-Massachusetts bill of sale forms are legal documents used to record the sale of personal items in the state of Massachusetts.
+A Massachusetts bill of sale form is a legal document used to record the sale of personal items in the state of Massachusetts.
 Bills of sale are particularly useful (and sometimes required) when selling property such as vehicles, boats, and firearms, as they help legally protect both the buyer and seller in the event of a dispute.
-In Massachusetts some bills of sale will need to be notarized before they can be signed by both parties and made official.
+In Massachusetts, some bills of sale will need to be notarized before they can be signed by both parties and made official.

 The Massachusetts Registry of Motor Vehicles (RMV) does not specifically require a bill of sale for vehicles, unless registering a vehicle that is exempt from titling.
 In that case, a bill of sale and a previous registration are required in order to register the vehicle.
 A bill of sale is, however, required in order to sell, purchase, or register a vessel.

 Massachusetts does not provide bills of sale or any other forms in other languages, but the RMV does provide interpreters to translate documents and the parties’ answers to questions asked on forms.
 Any translation must be accompanied by a Translation Certification Format form in order to be considered valid.

 Since a bill of sale is not always required in vehicle sales transactions, only two copies, one for the buyer, and one for the seller should do.
 However, in-vessel transactions and vehicle transactions where bills of sale are necessary, an extra copy will need to be filed with the Boat, ATV, and Snowmobile Registration Bureau or the RMV.